Revisiting GAN with Bayes-Optimal Discrimination: Implementation of BOLT-GAN

 \subsection{Other gradient penalties and related methods}

-\begin{itemize}[leftmargin=*] \item \textbf{One‑sided GP (Lipschitz penalty).} Penalize only \(\|\nabla \tilde h_\theta\|_2>1\): \(\lambda\,\E[\max(0,\|\nabla \tilde h_\theta\|-1)^2]\), avoiding a push toward \(<1\) gradients that can reduce capacity \citep{petzka2018lipsgan}. \item \textbf{Zero‑centered penalties \(R_1/R_2\).} Apply \(\lambda\,\E_{x\sim P_{\mathrm{data}}}\|\nabla_x \tilde h_\theta(x)\|_2^2\) (\(R_1\)) or \(\lambda\,\E_{x\sim P_g}\|\nabla_x \tilde h_\theta(x)\|_2^2\) (\(R_2\)) to improve convergence empirically—even though they do not strictly enforce \(1\)-Lipschitzness \citep{mescheder2018which}. \item \textbf{DRAGAN (local penalties).} Sample \(\hat x=x_{\mathrm{real}}+\delta\) with small noise and penalize \(\|\nabla_{\hat x}\tilde h_\theta(\hat x)\|_2\) near the data manifold to promote local smoothness \citep{kodali2017dragan}. \item \textbf{Orthogonal/Parseval constraints.} Constrain \(W^\top W\approx I\) (Parseval/Björck) to shrink \(\|W\|_2\) toward \(1\) at higher compute cost \citep{cisse2017parseval}. \item \textbf{Lipschitz activations.} Using activations with known Lipschitz constants (e.g., GroupSort) can yield provably \(1\)-Lipschitz networks when combined with spectral control of linear layers \citep{anil2019sorting}. \item \textbf{Optimizer‑level gradient clipping.} Stabilizes updates but \emph{does not} impose a function‑level Lipschitz bound; .
-We emphasize that this is different from SN or GP. \end{itemize} These alternatives differ in how strictly they enforce the Lipschitz constraint versus how much computational cost or flexibility they introduce, and we mention them here for completeness.
+\begin{itemize}[leftmargin=*] \item One-sided GP (Lipschitz penalty).
+Penalize only \(\|\nabla \tilde h_\theta\|_2>1\): \(\lambda\,\E[\max(0,\|\nabla \tilde h_\theta\|-1)^2]\), avoiding a push toward \(<1\) gradients that can reduce capacity \citep{petzka2018lipsgan}. \item Zero-centered penalties \(R_1/R_2\).
+Apply \(\lambda\,\E_{x\sim P_{\mathrm{data}}}\|\nabla_x \tilde h_\theta(x)\|_2^2\) (\(R_1\)) or \(\lambda\,\E_{x\sim P_g}\|\nabla_x \tilde h_\theta(x)\|_2^2\) (\(R_2\)) to improve convergence empirically-even though they do not strictly enforce \(1\)-Lipschitzness \citep{mescheder2018which}. \item DRAGAN (local penalties).
+Sample \(\hat x=x_{\mathrm{real}}+\delta\) with small noise and penalize \(\|\nabla_{\hat x}\tilde h_\theta(\hat x)\|_2\) near the data manifold to promote local smoothness \citep{kodali2017dragan}. \item Orthogonal/Parseval constraints.
+Constrain \(W^\top W\approx I\) (Parseval/Björck) to shrink \(\|W\|_2\) toward \(1\) at higher compute cost \citep{cisse2017parseval}. \item Lipschitz activations.
+Using activations with known Lipschitz constants (e.g., GroupSort) can yield provably \(1\)-Lipschitz networks when combined with spectral control of linear layers \citep{anil2019sorting}. \item Optimizer-level gradient clipping.
+Stabilizes updates but \emph{does not} impose a function-level Lipschitz bound; we emphasize that this is different from SN or GP. \end{itemize} These alternatives differ in how strictly they enforce the Lipschitz constraint versus how much computational cost or flexibility they introduce, and we mention them here for completeness.